 Your staff have lives outside of their jobs and are accomplishing incredible things.
 Whether they run small businesses, are volunteering or participating in a sport, make a note of their hobbies and activities they do in their spare time.

-Then follow-up and celebrate their accomplishments publicly.
-It’s a great way to shine a light on things your staff are involved in other than their day-to-day responsibilities in the workplace.
+Then follow up and celebrate their accomplishments publicly.
+It’s a great way to highlight things your staff are involved in besides their day-to-day work responsibilities.

 22) Open up a Suggestion Box

 While they may be old school, suggestion boxes are a great way to collect anonymous suggestions from your staff.
-People might be tentative to drop notes with a physical suggestion box, so consider an online suggestion box tool.
+People might be tentative about dropping notes with a physical suggestion box, so consider an online suggestion box tool.

 Staff can then share ideas, concerns and thoughts about the company and their role.
-Try to introduce the suggestion box with a set of criteria to keep people from leaving rude comments.
+Try introducing the suggestion box with criteria to keep people from making rude comments.